BeppeInfo/BeppeInfo.github.io/_posts/2017-08-24-almost_there.md

 On the other hand, I'm happy with all the learning experience and the fact that I was able to get the **OpenModelica** integration to work, to some extent.
 The **FMI2** specification, particularly, was a great finding that I surely intend to use for some of my future projects.

-From now on it's all about cleaning up/submitting everything and waiting for my mentors evaluation.
+From now on it's all about cleaning up/submitting the code (hosted in a [public **GitHub** repository](https://github.com/Bitiquinho/Scilab-OpenModelica-Integration)) and waiting for my mentors evaluation.
 I'm thankful for all the help they provided me and I'll respect any decision regarding this final phase.

 That's it for this **2017 GSoC**.
 Thanks one more time for sticking with me over the course of this (northern) summer.